Lynx have Plan A and Plan B for WNBA free agency: Chase top stars or be more patient

 A day after the 2022 season ended with a loss to Connecticut that kept the Lynx out of the playoffs for the first time since 2010, Reeve made a promise during her season-wrapup news conference.
 She talked about a team that didn't work as hard as it might, wasn't as connected as it should be.
 "We will be a different team next year,'' she said.
 "For sure.
 Guaranteed."

 Saturday is when WNBA teams can begin to negotiate with unrestricted and restricted free agents.
-Reeve is in Europe at the moment, doing just that with players who are on overseas team.
+Reeve is in Europe at the moment, doing just that with players who are on overseas teams.

 Let the work begin.